A European study conducted in collaboration with EIT Food.

 Before we began our field work, we conducted a literature review to:

-The insights from our Trust Project can be use for many purposes.
+The insights from our Trust Project can be used for many purposes.
 Click on any of the tiles below to see how.

-Do you want to know more about the Citizen Participation Forum project and how you can get access to the results?
+Do you want to know more about the Citizen Participation Forum project?

 Please contact our commercial director Etienne Zervaas.